 One of the most common ailments in children is broken bones.
 There are many reasons why a child can experience a broken bone.
 As such, getting the bone reset as quickly as possible is vital to help avoid any long-term issues and allow your child to regain full health and use the body part where the break was sustained.

 If your child is a fan of playing sports both for leisure or for an amateur team to go professional, chances are, as a parent, you will watch them sustain different injuries over the years.
-Depending on the sport they play, there are many different injuries they could sustain, and this could lead them to need the expertise of an orthopedic surgeon who can assist them in their recovery.
+Depending on the sport they play, there are many different injuries children can sustain.
+This could lead them to need the expertise of an orthopedic surgeon who can assist them in their recovery.